43 Geography Trivia Questions [With Answers]

 Answer: India, with roughly 1.46 billion as of 2026.

-Why it stumps people: Decades of “China is the most populous country” are so deeply ingrained that India’s 2023 overtake still catches people off guard.
+Why it trips people: Decades of “China is the most populous country” sit so deep in everyone’s head that India’s 2023 overtake still catches people off guard.
+The fact changed.
+The reflex didn’t.

 5. Which country has three capital cities?
 (Medium)